keu/docs/astro/deployment-metrics.md

 The Cloud UI exposes a suite of observability metrics that show real-time data related to the performance and health of your Deployments.
 These metrics are a useful reference as you troubleshoot issues and can inform how you allocate resources.
 They can also help you estimate the cost of your Deployments.
 This document explains each available metric and where to find them.

+To view metrics for individual DAGs, see [DAG metrics](dag-metrics.md).

 ## Deployment analytics

 The **Analytics** page contains a suite of metrics for a given Deployment.
 This page includes metrics that give you insight into the performance of both your data pipelines and infrastructure.
 Because metrics are collected in real time, you can use this page to detect irregularities in your pipelines or infrastructure as they happen.

-To view metrics for a Deployment, open the Deployment in the Cloud UI and click **Analytics**.
+To view metrics for a Deployment, open the Deployment in the Cloud UI, click **Analytics**, then click **Get Analytics**.
 The following topics contain information about each available metric.

 ### DAG and task runs